UConn vs. San Diego State Predictions & Picks - NCAA Tournament National Championship

 Over (132.5)

 UConn has a 23-9-0 record against the spread this season compared to San Diego State, who is 19-16-0 ATS.
-In terms of going over the point total, games involving the Huskies are 19-13-0 and the Aztecs are 14-21-0.
-The two teams score an average of 150.1 points per game, 17.6 more points than this matchup's total.
-UConn is 9-1 against the spread and 9-1 overall in its last 10 games, while San Diego State has gone 7-3 against the spread and 9-1 overall.
+The Huskies have a 19-13-0 record going over the point total, while games involving the Aztecs have a record of 14-21-0 when it comes to hitting the over.
+The teams score an average of 150.1 points per game, 17.6 more points than this matchup's total.
+UConn has a 9-1 record against the spread while going 9-1 overall over the past 10 games.
+San Diego State has gone 7-3 against the spread and 9-1 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.